stx-advox/land/_posts/2022-09-17-clan-selection.md

 [AdvoxDAO Reps Issue working doc](https://paper.dropbox.com/doc/Reps-Selection-Issue--BpXcfhc11N~nIdzvIj7Z1pPBAQ-OaruTyFFf90TsPeZDvv13)

+1. We have 3 clans but need to select 6 representatives to ensure our autonomous decision making goals are met.
+3 Female Reps 3 Male Reps.

+2. All clan reps will be temporary but must have basic understanding of our Turtle, Wolf and Bear [clan model](https://discord.com/channels/621759717756370964/916371047102705704/1012059812130992128).

+3. All Reps must be consistently available for monthly facilitation of active AdvoxDAO issues described below.
+Sub reps can be chosen by reps for support in facilitation & emergency absence.

+4. The Clan Reps have different simple actions to be taken in AdvoxDAO discord channels to ensure we smoothly complete our consensus decision making flows.

+5. Our latest SoP is [here](https://advox-dao.com/advoxgov/upcoming/active-issues/).

+6. Clans reps are both selected & removed when needed with our consensus tools described above.

 # Register for Gov Call Invite [Here](https://blocksurvey.io/survey/t/ecb59a8e-d577-42db-94ed-5354d64a0359/r/o)

 # **Have Yet to Join an Advox Clan?
 [Click Here](https://discord.com/channels/621759717756370964/916371047102705704/1011947207697641562)**'